BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

-# Record Audio Using Ctranslate2 and Faster-Whisper!
+# Record and Transcribe Audio Using Ctranslate2 and Faster-Whisper!
 Record audio and save a transcription to your system's clipboard with ctranslate2 and faster-whisper.

 ## Installation